SS Amerikanis: Building

-Harland and Wolff built Kenya Castle in Belfast, Northern Ireland, completing her in 1952 for the Union-Castle Line of London England.
+Harland & Wolff built Kenya Castle in Belfast, Northern Ireland, completing her in 1952 for the Union-Castle Line of London England.
 She had one-class accommodation for about 530 passengers, and considerable refrigerated and general cargo capacity.
 She was the second of a trio of sister ships built between 1950 and 1953, the others being Rhodesia Castle and Braemar Castle.

 Passenger and cargo service to Africa

 Kenya Castle began service on Union-Castle's route around Africa from London in March 1952.
-However by 1962, due to dwindling patronage, the voyages were terminated at Durban, South Africa.
+However, by 1962, due to dwindling patronage, the voyages were terminated at Durban, South Africa.
 Kenya Castle and her sister ships then retraced their (now all eastward) journeys back to Britain via the Suez Canal.

 During an early 1960s refit the passenger complement was reduced to 446, while technical upgrades included the ship's funnel being raised by the fitting of a streamlined, ventilated dome.

 Faced with continual decline in demand for its services, Union-Castle withdrew all three sister ships from the Africa trade in 1965–67, each vessel having operated for around 15 years.
 Kenya Castle was laid up in the River Blackwater, Essex in early 1967, while her sisters went for scrap.